-Early Childhood Care and Education Basics (EC31) Technical Certificate of Credit
+Early Childhood Care and Education Basics, TCC (EC31) Technical Certificate of Credit

 Purpose: The Early Childhood Care and Education Basics TCC allows high school students to complete the foundational courses of all early childhood programs.
 It provides access to various Entry-Level positions in daycares and private preschools, as well as Head Start.

 Curriculum: Topics include brain development, foundations of early learning, and health and safety.

 Careers: Assistant Preschool Teachers, Assistant Head Start teachers, Family Child Care Providers, Nannies, and Daycare Assistants